FUB-HCC/Innovonto-Core/services/idea-similarity-server/README.md

-# Innovonto Core Idea Map Service
+# Innovonto Core Idea Similarity Service

 ## Development
 This is a python 3.6 project.